caldonovan/caldonovan/README.md

 Some things that are keeping me entertained:

-- 🎓 Currently studying an MSc in Advanced Software Technology.
-- 📝 Most of my time is dedicated to my dissertation.
-- ⚡ Currently learning C++ to compliment my dissertation.
-- 🚀 Also working on a full-stack app using [Laravel 7](https://laravel.com/) & [VueJS](https://vuejs.org/).
+- 🚀 Working on a full-stack app using [Laravel 8](https://laravel.com/), [InertiaJS](https://inertiajs.com/), & [VueJS](https://vuejs.org/).
 - ⚗ Experimenting with .NET apps, [JAMStack](https://jamstack.org/) and React.
 - ⭐ My favourite technologies at the moment include **[Laravel](https://laravel.com/)** & **[VueJS](https://vuejs.org/)**.
+- 👀 Web Assembly is pretty interesting.
+- 🙏 WSL is my saviour for web development using Windows.

 <hr>